WHAT IS AUTISM?

 Although people on the spectrum can find it difficult to talk to people and make friends, they still have the same emotions as anybody else and love to have friends, even if it’s hard.

 People on the spectrum also like things to happen the same way.
 They might take the same route to school or the shops, or line up their toys in a particular order.
 If something is out of place or if routines change without warning, they can get upset or worried.

 They may also be bothered by sudden loud sounds, bright lights or unexpected touch that do not bother others.
 They may become upset if someone hugs them or talks too quickly or loudly.

 They often have intense interests in particular topics and may be extremely knowledgeable about their special interest areas.
 They can also have an amazing memory for detail.

-Every person with Autism is different to another and has their own way of seeing the world, which makes them interesting and unique.
+Every person on the spectrum is different to another and has their own way of seeing the world, which makes them interesting and unique.

 SHOW YOUR SUPPORT AND GO BLUE FOR AUTISM!

 For more information, please contact Autism Queensland on (07) 3273 0000 or firstname.lastname@example.org.

 If April doesn’t suit, please choose a more suitable day and make that your Go Blue for Autism day!